wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/how-to/update-log-store-service/index.md

 ---
-title: How To Guide: Update Log Store Service
+title: "How To Guide: Update Log Store Service"
-description: Learn how to replace the default database logging with a custom log storage implementation in the WPGraphQL Logging plugin.
+description: "Learn how to replace the default database logging with a custom log storage implementation in the WPGraphQL Logging plugin."
 ---